 This coming season, he returns to the Metropolitan Opera in another title role, after two sold-out runs of Philip Glass’s Akhnaten, as Gluck’s Orfeo.
 His season also includes a chamber concert with the Met Orchestra at Carnegie Hall, his Paris Opera Debut in a new production of Thomas Adès’s The Exterminating Angel under the baton of the composer, a world premiere at Santa Fe Opera, solo recitals at the Kennedy Center and Boston Celebrity Series, a return to Madrid’s Teatro Real, his Wigmore Hall debut, performances at the new Perelman Arts Center in New York.
-He will also be a distinguished visiting scholar at Harvard.
-Last season he was artist-in-residence with the New York Philharmonic, and artist-in-residence at Glimmerglass Opera, where he will sang the title role in Rinaldo and performed with Natalie Merchant.
-He also returned to the Spoleto Festival USA for orchestra and chamber concerts, and he is brought the show he created with Justin Vivian Bond, based on his second album for Decca Gold, where he is an exclusive recording artist.
+Last season he was artist-in-residence with the New York Philharmonic, and artist-in-residence at Glimmerglass Opera, where he sang the title role in Rinaldo and performed with Natalie Merchant.
+He also returned to the Spoleto Festival USA for orchestra and chamber concerts, and he brought the show he created with Justin Vivian Bond, based on his second album for Decca Gold.
 His first album, with music by Glass and Handel, was nominated for a GRAMMY.

 Costanzo has appeared with many of the world’s leading opera houses including the Metropolitan Opera, Lyric Opera of Chicago, San Francisco Opera, English National Opera, Santa Fe Opera, Houston Grand Opera, Opera Philadelphia, Los Angeles Opera, Canadian Opera Company, Glyndebourne Opera Festival, Dallas Opera, Teatro Real Madrid, Spoleto Festival USA, Glimmerglass Festival, and Finnish National Opera.
 In concert he has sung with the New York Philharmonic, The Cleveland Orchestra, The Philadelphia Orchestra, Berlin Philharmonic, London Symphony Orchestra, National Symphony Orchestra, San Francisco Symphony, The Chamber Music Society of Lincoln Center, NDR at the Elbphilharmonie in Hamburg, and Philharmonia Baroque, among others.